 Without a doubt, watering your lawn is essential in Denver.
 If you don’t water your lawn regularly, you can expect that it will dry up and die very quickly.
 Denver experiences quite a bit of heat during warmer months, which means watering is essential–but the right schedule can vary on a yearly basis.

-During a typical summer, the common recommendation for Denver residents is to water the lawn two to three times a week.
+During a typical summer, the common recommendation for residents is to run the Denver sprinklers two to three times a week.
 This is a great way to ensure that your lawn gets enough water without overdoing it.
 It is important to consider this as the minimum for your watering schedule unless your lawn seems like it is overwatered.

 Knowing When to Adapt

 Though there is a general recommendation for your watering schedule, that doesn’t mean that it is the absolute law.
 As we all know, sometimes Colorado weather can change quite a bit.
 You will want to keep an eye on your lawn’s health to determine if you should change up your schedule.
 If your lawn still seems dry, another watering might be in order.

 When picking the right watering schedule, it is important to know that a very big decision is the time of day when you water your lawn.
 You generally want to water your lawn before 10 o’clock in the morning.
 Doing this will ensure that your water seeps into the soil without leading to mold.

 In Denver, it is very important to remember that watering is a seasonal practice.
 When it gets cold, you need to turn off your sprinkler system.
 Failing to do can lead the pipes to burst and damage your system.
 Worse, it might cause you to flood your yard.
 Be sure to stop watering when the temperatures start dropping for the best results.